0xt3j4s/Google-Calendar-Integration/README.md

 As of now, it only fetches the events from the 1st-31st May 2023.
 This can be changed by changing the `timeMin` and `timeMax` parameters in the `get_events` method of `GoogleCalendarRedirectView` class.

-## Implementation
-- Used Django Framework to integrate Google Calendar.
-- It does not rely on any third-party libraries other than Google's provided standard libraries.

 ## Output